Osmose/services-test/normandy/specs/actions-show-heartbeat.md

    - `updateChannel` should be the channel of the Firefox browser being tested, e.g. `nightly`.
    - `fxVersion` should be the version of the Firefox browser being tested.
+   - `isDefaultBrowser` should be 0 if Firefox is not the default browser for the system, and 1 if it is.
+   - `syncSetup` should be 0 if Firefox Sync has not been set up, and 1 if it has.
+   - `searchEngine` should be a string signifying the default search engine configured for Firefox.
 9. Refresh the page.
 A Heartbeat prompt should no longer appear.
 In the Storage Inspector in the DevTools, localStorage should have at least one entry with a key ending in `-lastShown` set to a timestamp value.